Sarah Cuthbertson – The Downsides of Leading

 3. You miss out on some great stories about gettin’ ‘er done

-My favorite story was that of Malcolm, who was trailing significantly and whose horse just wanted to quit.
-Clever as he is, he found a young boy who would run along with him and encourage the horse forward for a few Rand (currency) per kilometer – until he had to get home to be in bed because it was a school night.
+My favourite story was that of Malcolm, who was trailing significantly and whose horse just wanted to quit.
+Clever as he is, he found a young boy who would run along with him and encourage the horse forward for a few Rand (currency) per kilometre – until he had to get home to be in bed because it was a school night.